w3c/mathml/docs/a11y-needs.md

 If speak-intent is given (or = "true"), then unlike all the previous examples, `intent` is used to drive the speech.
 Due to order reversal, the order of the arguments may not be in what is otherwise considered the natural order, but in these cases, the speech order rather than the order of presentation reflects the natural order.

-In conjunction with some judiciously-placed `aria-label=""`, the three problematic cases above can be handled:
+In conjunction with some judiciously-placed `aria-label=""`s, the three problematic cases above can be handled:
 * multiplicative-order: $O_n(a)$ -- "multiplicative order of a modulo n"
 ```
     <math>